an0rak-dev/vscode-gcp-cloudbuild/README.md

 To install the extension with the latest version of Visual Studio Code, open up the Visual Studio Code Command Palette (`F1`), type `install` and choose `Extensions: Install Extensions`.
 In the Search Extensions in Marketplace text box, type `gcp-cloudbuild`.
-Find the VSCode GCP CloudBuild extension published by Sylvain Nieuwlandt and click the Install button.
+Find the VSCode GCP CloudBuild extension published by an0rak-dev (Sylvain Nieuwlandt) and click the Install button.

 ## Known Issues